Portulaca oleracea

 Family: Portulacaceae

 Field Identification: Typical purslane habitat.
 Thick, pinkish stems.
 Yellow flowers blooming on the morning.
-Mat forming.
+Mat-forming.

 Bloom Period: April-December